tonysm/importmap-laravel/README.md

 ### Process ENV Configs

 You may be used to having a couple `process.env.MIX_*` lines in your JS files here and there.
-The way this works is Webpack would replace at build time your calls to `process.env` with the values it had during the build.
+The way this works is Webpack would replace at build time of your calls to `process.env` with the values it had during the build.
 Since we don't have a "build time" anymore, this won't work.
 Instead, you should add `<meta>` tags to your layout file with anything that you want to make available to your JavaScript files and use `document.head.querySelector('meta[name=my-config]').content` instead of relying on the `process.env`.

 Consider using something like [`current.js`](https://www.npmjs.com/package/current.js) to easily consume your `<meta>` configs using a globally available `Current` object.